asamy/ksm/README.md

       we also need to catch RW access to the page and then switch the EPTP appropriately according to the access.
 In that case we switch over to `EPTP_RWHOOK` to allow RW access only!
 	The third pointer is used for when we need to call the original function.

+## Enabling certain features / tests

+You can define one or more of the following:

+- `RUN_TEST` - Runs a small MmMapIoSpace shadow hook test.
+- `ENABLE_PML` - Enables Page Modification Log if supported.
+- `EMULATE_VMFUNC` - Forces emulation of VMFUNC even if CPU supports it.
+- `EPT_SUPPRESS_VE` - Force suppress VE bit in EPT.

 ## Reporting bugs (or similar)